Mental Health Awareness Month

 Participating in regular movement (i.e. physical activity or exercise) has proven benefits for both our minds and bodies.
 Here are some tools to help you move your body in a safe and healthy way.

-CU Boulder has a variety of services available to help students improve their mental health and well-being.
+CU Boulder has a variety of services available to help students, staff and faculty improve their mental health and well-being.

 CAPS provides mental health support for all CU Boulder students, including mental health screenings, brief individual therapy, group therapy, workshops, crisis support and more.

-Note: CAPS services are open to students who are in the state of Colorado.
-Recent graduates can access CAPS services through July 31, 2023.
+Note: Summer services are available for students who are in the state of Colorado.
+Recent graduates can access CAPS services through July 31.

 FSAP provides free mental health services for all CU Boulder staff and faculty, including brief counseling, community referrals, workshops and support groups.
 Virtual and in-person drop-in hours are available.